apify/apify-sdk-python/tests/integration/README.md

     assert run_result['status'] == 'SUCCEEDED'
 ```

-### Creating actor from source files
+### Creating Actor from source files

 You can also pass the source files directly if you need something more complex
-(e.g. pass some fixed value to the actor source code or use multiple source files).
+(e.g. pass some fixed value to the Actor source code or use multiple source files).

 To pass the source code of the `src/main.py` file directly, use the `main_py` argument to `make_actor`: